Repeat after me three times:

 • 0 degrees Aries is the Vernal Equinox, the beginning of Spring.
 The Sun appears over the equator.

 • 0 degrees Cancer is the Summer Solstice.
-On this day, the Sun is at its highest point in the sky (and there’s 24 hours of daylight at the north pole).
+On this day, the Sun is at its highest point in the sky (and there are 24 hours of daylight at the north pole).

 • 0 degrees Libra is the Autumnal Equinox, the beginning of Fall.
 Once again the Sun is now over the equator.